-When we select director or corporate officer candidates, receiving a request from the board chairperson, the Remuneration and Nomination Advisory Committee-which has been established as an advisory body of the board with three out of four members from independent outside directors-holds a discussion.
-The committee submits a report to the board, and the board makes the final decisions.
+When we select director or corporate officer candidates, receiving a request from the board chairperson, the Remuneration and Nomination Advisory Committee-which has been established as an advisory body of the board with three out of four members from independent outside directors-holds a discussion based on the evaluation of the candidates' business achievements and etc. The committee submits a report to the board, and the board makes the final decisions.